 'I am calling you merciful,' Thais answered, straightening up.

-'Some people would say they're the same thing.'
+'Some people would say they're one and the same.'

 'But not you.'